patfiaux/RELICS/README.md

 | log2_FC | does not apply to RELICS but kept for backward compatibility |
 | nrSupportGuides | number of guide effect ranges which overlap this particular region |

-* `{dataName}_RELICS_guideScores.csv`: This file contains the per-guide RELICS scores, which are combined aross regions of overlapping effects.
+* `{dataName}_RELICS_guideScores.csv`: This file contains the per-guide RELICS scores, which are combined across regions of overlapping effects.
 Minimum number of columns: 8

 |Column name | Column description |
 |----------|----------|